mjmaenner/disabilitymeasures/SWYC/index.md

 Sheldrick, R.C., Perrin, E.C (2009).
 Surveillance of children’s behavior and development: Practical solutions for primary care.
 Journal of Developmental and Behavioral Pediatrics, 30:151-3.
 PMID 19363367.

-**Licence:** All survey components are freely available for use, per the Survey of Wellbeing of Children's [website](https://www.floatinghospital.org/The-Survey-of-Wellbeing-of-Young-Children/Parts-of-the-SWYC.aspx).
+**Licence:** All survey components are freely available for use, per the Survey of Wellbeing of Children's [FAQ website](https://www.floatinghospital.org/The-Survey-of-Wellbeing-of-Young-Children/FAQ.aspx).
+It cannot be modified without expressed permission of the authors.
+If you are interested in translating the SWYC into a new language or administering it in a way for which the downloadable forms are not appropriate, please contact Kate Mattern at: theswyc@gmail.com.

 **Link to measures:** [Survey of Wellbeing of Young Children (SWYC)](https://www.floatinghospital.org/The-Survey-of-Wellbeing-of-Young-Children/Parts-of-the-SWYC.aspx)
 [Developmental Milestones Question Set](insert link to dd measures page)